Interview with Ulises Díaz López (Part 1): A Journey Through the World of Art and Illustration

 “So, I had that a bit: what proportion of the frame you’re using, what you’re filling it with, how much air you leave, the composition, etc.,” Ulises explains.
 These fundamental elements of visual design are universal, applicable to both a comic page and a film shot.

 However, Ulises also recognizes that storyboarding has its own unique demands.
 “To that, you might have to add other things.
-I had to do quite a bit of storyboarding for what’s called an explainer, a video that explains something, usually requested by companies to explain things.”
+I often had to do storyboards for what’s called an explainer, a video that explains something, usually requested by companies to explain things.”
 This type of work requires additional skills, such as the ability to create dynamic transitions to maintain viewer interest.

-“What matters most in an explainer is making dynamic transitions, so you don’t get bored listening to a video that explains how Coca-Cola is made, you know?
+“What matters most in an explainer is making dynamic transitions, so you don’t get bored listening to a video explaining how Coca-Cola is made, you know?
 Each storyboard has its own thing, but they share the same base.”

 Ulises’ experience reminds us that, although each medium has its particularities, the fundamental skills of visual storytelling are transferable.
 The ability to tell stories visually, whether in comics or storyboards, is based on common principles of composition, rhythm, and narrative clarity.